[Image: A bland banner that says “Raising Luminaries Resource Roundup January”]

 Join the Raising Luminaries Community

-If my work makes it easier for you to raise kind & courageous kiddos, you can keep these resources free for everybody by joining the Patreon community, donate via venmo @Raising-Luminaries, and shop the Raising Luminaries Store.
+If my work makes it easier for you to raise kind & courageous kiddos, you can keep these resources free for everybody by sharing this post with your friends or shopping the Raising Luminaries Store.